VideoRecorderMp4 C++ library

 VideoRecorderMp4 class declaration

-VideoRecorderMp4 class declared in VideoRecorderMp4.h file.
+The VideoRecorderMp4 class is declared in the VideoRecorderMp4.h file.
 Class declaration:

 namespace cr